quarkuscoffeeshop/quarkuscoffeeshop-gitops/README.md

 ### Configure Services using kustomize
 ## Edit the following for each microservice
-* imageTag os located under the kustomiztion.yaml in each directory
+* imageTag is located under the kustomiztion.yaml in each directory
 * enviornment varaibles are located in each directory under patch-env.yaml

 ### update values for each cluster and push it to Github